Who we are

-- Identity data which can directly identify you, such as your email address, social security number, username, name, phone number, and address.
+- Identity data that can directly identify you, such as your email address, social security number, username, name, phone number, and address.

-- Demographics data which provide information about your socio-economical status, such as sex, gender, birth date, employment, education, income, and diagnosis.
+- Demographic data which provides information about your socioeconomic status, such as sex, gender, birth date, employment, education, income, and diagnosis.

-- Location and Activity data which are measures of your physical activities, such as number of steps, distance travelled, visited locations, number of calories burned, type of activity, level of activity, and activity duration.
+- Location and Activity data are measures of your physical activities, such as the number of steps, distance traveled, visited locations, number of calories burned, type of activity, level of activity, and activity duration.

-- Physiological data which correspond to a measurement of your physical features and your body activity.
-This may includes your weight, muscle, fat, water percentage, heart rate, blood pressure, blood glucose, electrocardiogram, heart sound, temperature, and sleep cycles.
+- Physiological data corresponds to a measurement of your physical features and your body activity.
+This may include your weight, muscle, fat, water percentage, heart rate, blood pressure, blood glucose, electrocardiogram, heart sound, temperature, and sleep cycles.

-- Environmental data which are measures about your environment or surroundings, such as noise level, light level, temperature level, CO2 concentration, weather, air quality, nearby devices, IP address, and geo-location.
+- Environmental data are measures of your environment or surroundings, such as noise level, light level, temperature level, CO2 concentration, weather, air quality, nearby devices, IP address, and geolocation.

 - Phone usage data which are measures of your use of the phone, such as active screen time.

-The Informed Consent for a Study will always list in details what data is being collected as part of the Study and why (the “Purpose”).
+The Informed Consent for a Study will always list in detail what data is being collected as part of the Study and why (the “Purpose”).